rubymonsters/coaching/index.md

 also be able to enjoy watching everyone's jawbones drop when mentioning it casually at their first conference ... which can help boost self-esteem, too (not even kidding).

+## Come up with a curriculum

+When we ran our first beginners group we simply came up with an order of topics on a week by week basis.
+There weren't too many good online resources targeted at beginners at that time.
+We quickly found out that this was a mistake.

+We recommend to recommend a book for everyone to read.
+Encourage your students to read other books and do tutorials, but make sure everyone at least reads the same book that you've agreed on.

+Then, in your weekly meetings, go over the same topics, roughly in the same order as the book does.
+Explain things, answer questions, and do exercises.
+Then have everyone read the next few chapters as homework, and maybe give additional exercises for homework.

+We have used Chris Pine's [Learn to Program](https://pine.fm/LearnToProgram) in two groups.
+While this worked a few things about this book aren't ideal.

+We have therefor come up with our own beginner group curriculum, and published it as a book: [Ruby For Beginners](http://ruby-for-beginners.rubymonstas.org).
+Feel free to use it.
+Of course, any and all feedback or improvements will be welcome.

 ## Educate yourself